Book-Third-Dev/.github/profile/README.md

 ### Our Platform

 - **For Users:** Effortless access to a wide array of community activities and venues.
-Whether you’re looking to book a sports field, community center, or discover local events, Book Third has you covered.
+Whether you’re looking to book a sports field, community center, or discover local events, BookThird has you covered.
 - **For Municipalities:** Robust analytics to track usability and enhance community engagement.
 Our platform helps cities and towns make data-driven decisions to improve community services and facilities.

 ## Key Features